SPACE CYBER RESILIENCE VIA PRIZES FOR ADVANCED TECHNOLOGY ACHIEVEMENTS

 - Identified unforeseen research areas in the space security domain

-- Established the framework for the development of the first ever on-orbit cybersecurity satellite designed to enable cyber security competitions, exercises, hackathons, and training opportunities that improve the cyber resilience of space systems
+- Developed, tested and will soon launch the first ever on-orbit cybersecurity satellite designed to enable cybersecurity competitions, exercises, hackathons, and training opportunities that improve the cyber resilience of space systems

 DESIGN | BUILD | LAUNCH

-Multi-year plan to engage the space and cybersecurity communities in the key phases of a USSF Space Vehicle lifecycle as a means to educate the community and leverage lessons learned in future and current mission system architectures.
+Multi-year plan to engage the DEF CON community in the key phases of a USSF Space Vehicle lifecycle as a means to educate the community and leverage lessons learned in future and current mission system architectures.

-- 1st Ever global Flat-Sat based competition with one indirect on-orbit challenge.
+- Flatsat based competition with one indirect On-Orbit challenge.

-- 1st Ever global attack/defend competition on a Flat-Sat with digital twins to emulate commands for all competitors.
+- 1st ever attack/defend competition on flatsats with digital twins to emulate commands for all competitors.

 Hack-A-Sat 4 & Beyond | Project Moonlighter

-- The world’s 1st hacking sandbox in space purposely designed and launched to advance the cybersecurity community.
+- The world’s 1st hacking competition in space hosted on Moonlighter, purposely designed, and launched to advance the cybersecurity community.
+Moonlighter makes possible future hacking competitions and training by presenting highly realistic cyber challenges on a real on-orbit satellite.

 Learn More About Hack-A-Sat